raharrison/ryanharrison.co.uk/_posts/2018/2018-07-25-kotlin-add-integration-test-module.md

 ![With Integration tests module](/images/2018/kotlin-integration-test-module.png)

 **WARNING** - This approach is not without problems.
 If you look at the `Test Output Path` of the new module, it is defined as `\kotlin-scratchpad\out\test\classes` which is the same as the main `test` module.
 Therefore, all the compiled test classes will end up in the same directory - which causes issues if you try to `Run All` for example.
 To fix this, you have to manually update the path to `\kotlin-scratchpad\out\testIntegration\classes`.
 Alternatively, you might not apply the `idea` plugin and just mark the module for tests each time Gradle runs.
 Hopefully I will find a fix for this at some point.
+{: .info-block}